josmar-crwdstffng/angular/aio/content/guide/hierarchical-dependency-injection.md

 1. Start with `<#VIEW>` belonging to `<app-root>` and end with `<app-root>`.

     *   Normally the starting point for search is at the point of injection.
-        However, in this case `<app-root>` `@Component`s are special in that they also include their own `viewProviders`, which is why the search starts at `<#VIEW>` belonging to `<app-root>`.
+        However, in this case instances of `<app-root>` `@Component` are special in that they also include their own `viewProviders`, which is why the search starts at `<#VIEW>` belonging to `<app-root>`.
         \(This would not be the case for a directive matched at the same location.\)

-    *   The ending location happens to be the same as the component itself, because it is the topmost component in this application.
+    *   The ending location happens to be the same as the associated component, because it is the topmost component in this application.

-1. The `AppModule` acts as the fallback injector when the injection token can't be found in the `ElementInjector`s.
+1. The `AppModule` acts as the fallback injector when the injection token cannot be found in the `ElementInjector`s.

 ### Using the `providers` array